l3ssth4nz3r0k00L/magic-check/README.md

 For each file, it reports whether the extension:

-- ✅ matches the detected type
+[OK] matches the detected type
-- ❌ mismatches the detected type
+[MISMATCH] mismatches the detected type
-- ❓ has no recognizable magic signature
+[UNKNOWN TYPE]  has no recognizable magic signature
-- ⚠️ shows suspicious characteristics (executables disguised as images, archives posing as documents, etc.)
+⚠️ shows suspicious characteristics (executables disguised as images, archives posing as documents, etc.)

 ## USE CASES

-- File integrity checks
+File integrity checks
-- Media library audits
+Media library audits
-- Investigating suspicious files
+Investigating suspicious files
-- Learning how file signatures actually work
+Learning how file signatures actually work

----

 ## REQUIREMENTS